skip to content

 Committee meetings

 As well as full Council meetings, sometimes Councils also have committee meetings.
-These committee meetings allow time for more detailed discussion on particular subjects or issues, for example, planning applications.
+These committee meetings allow time for more detailed discussion on particular subjects or issues, such as planning applications.
 These committees make recommendations to the full Council, where the decisions are voted upon.
 In some cases, certain decisions can be delegated to these committees or even to individual council officers.

 Information and briefing sessions